Why Perfectionism Isn’t a Personality Trait - It’s a Protective Pattern

 It was about trying to feel safe, seen, and enough - and you already inherently are.

 Hi!
 I'm Alyssa!
-I’m a trauma therapist that specializes in helping women heal from high functioning anxiety, perfectionism, relational trauma, and people pleasing patterns.
-My approach blends holistic, somatic, nervous system care, & EMDR.
+I’m a trauma therapist that specializes in helping women heal from relational trauma, c-ptsd, anxiety, codependency, perfectionism, and people pleasing patterns.
+My approach blends holistic, somatic, nervous system care, attachment focused therapy, & EMDR.

 ✨ I provide online therapy to adults located in New York, New Jersey, Washington, DC, and Maryland.